Medical cannabis has become very popular in the last few years. As the patient numbers grow, so does the need to travel across borders with cannabis.

 Can I travel with medical cannabis locally within Australia?

-Within Australia, the answer is yes, as long as you have a prescription from a doctor who has been authorised to prescribe the medicine via the TGA.
+Within Australia, the answer is yes, as long as you have a legal prescription from a doctor who has been authorised to prescribe the medicine by the TGA.

 Each state has its own rules and regulations on how a patient may access medical cannabis and therefore it’s important that you understand each state’s laws when travelling.
 If you’d like to contact a state or territory within Australia you can find the relevant contact details on the TGA’s website.